villares/py.processing-play/java_to_python.md

 int[][] board;
 board = new int[grid_w][grid_h]
 ```
-A list of lists.
+Use a list of lists!
 No, you don't *need* numpy 2D arrays in Processing Python mode (and you don't have them...).

+Here's how to initialize the quivalent to a Java 2D array of ints using a list comprehension.

 ```Python
 board = [[0] * grid_w for _ in range(grid_h)]
 ```

+Instead of `0` it could be a `None` placeholder or any calculated value if the structure will hold other things.

+---

+Work in progress... and you can contribute!
+Open an issue at [github.com/villares/py.processing-play](https://github.com/villares/py.processing-play)